 ^{89.} Again, we can accept that the target is worth consideration valued assuming a \$10 SPAC price without accepting that the SPAC shares are in fact worth \$10 each.
-Here, accepting the advisor's opinion involves disregarding the target's incentives to overstate its value in response to the inflated assumed value of SPAC shares given as consideration.
+Here, accepting the advisor's opinion at face value requires us to disregard the target's incentives to overstate its value in response to the inflated assumed value of SPAC shares.